 The RIM-67 Standard Missile ER

-(SM-1ER/SM-2ER) is an extended range surface-to-air missile (SAM) and anti ship
+(SM-1ER/SM-2ER) is an extended range surface-to-air missile (SAM) and anti

-deployed on a variety of USN ships.
+systems deployed on a variety of USN ships.

 RIM-67A SM-1 Extended Range: